Athol Guy: The Seekers

 Guy formed his first musical group in 1958, the Ramblers, resulting in his move into performance, marketing and production at GTV9.
-Progressing via HSV7, media manager with the Clemenger Group and account exec with J. Walter Thompson, he then set sail with the Seekers for 10 weeks' holiday abroad.
+Progressing via HSV7, media manager with the Clemenger Group and account exec with J. Walter Thompson, he then set sail with the folk-pop and gospel group the Seekers for 10 weeks' holiday abroad.
+The group was composed of him, Bruce Woodley, Keith Potger, and trad-jazz singer Judith Durham.
 On his return he established his own consulting company and compèred two national TV shows.

-The Seekers would have many hits during the 1960s including: I'll Never Find Another You, A World of Our Own, The Carnival Is Over and Georgy Girl; all were written or co-written by Tom Springfield and were each awarded a gold disc.
+The Seekers would have many hits during the 1960s including "I'll Never Find Another You", "A World of Our Own", "The Carnival Is Over" and "Georgy Girl"; all were written or co-written by Tom Springfield and were each awarded a gold disc.
 The Seekers have sold over 50 million records worldwide.

+His opinion of the group is that they were "blessed" in many ways, and aided in revolutionizing the folk scene during their time together (both in their homeland and abroad).
+In a 2018 interview, Guy touched how the Seekers' music was unique and distinctive in the 60's, particularly when it came to the folk and gospel they popularised during the distinctly countercultural era - the interviewer saying: "Now I know that gospel songs were important to the folk scene at that time - before Dylan kind of revolutionised".
+Guy added: "I think we all came together musically with our own sense of, you know, the spiritual nature of music... (and) the effect music can have in your life and lives."

+When the Seekers broke up in 1968 (due to Durham announcing her leave to pursue a solo career and start a family), Guy later joined the ensuing incarnations of the same, featuring the rotating line of lead singer replacements.

 Guy has taken part in subsequent reunions of the Seekers since 1993, when they celebrated the silver jubilee of their 1968 break up.
 Since reforming again in 1988, and until 2022, Guy had continued to tour as a member of the Seekers, along with original members Keith Potger and Bruce Woodley.